 The Transmit Clock setting allows you to choose the timing source for this port.
 The options are n/a if async interfacing is chosen and int (internal), if sync interfacing is chosen.
-The int setting means that the DCE uses its own internal clock (the integrated access system) as the clock source to latch data that it receives from the DTE.
-The ext setting means that the DCE uses a clock from the DTE (which is itself derived form the DCE's internal clock) to latch data that it receives from the DTE to generate transmit timing with EXT ports are grouped: 1, 2 / 3, 4, 5, 6 / 7, 8, 9, 10.
+The int setting uses the Integrated Access System as the clock source, and ext allows the DTE to generate transmit timing with EXT ports are grouped: 1,2/3,4,5,6/7,8,9,10.

 The Loopback setting allows you to activate local loopbacks on the SRU card.
 These settings are off, toward the dte (DTE), and toward the net (network).
-Figure 2-7 shows a diagram of the local loopback conditions.
+Figure 2-5 shows a diagram of the local loopback conditions.

-Figure 2-7.
+Figure 2-5.
 Local Loopbacks

-The Loopback Generate setting generates inband diagnostic codes that are sent to the remote equipment.
-These codes are compatible with DDS networks, and allow you to command a latching loopback at remote DDS equipment.
-You can start loopbacks at the remote ocu

-(Office Channel Unit), dsu (Data Service Unit), or csu (Channel Service Unit).
-Figure 2-8 through Figure 2-10 show the loopbacks locations.
+The Loopback Generate setting generates inband diagnostic codes that are sent to the remote equipment These codes are compatible with DDS networks, and allow you to command a latching loopback at remote DDS equipment.
+You can start loopbacks at the remote ocu (Office Channel Unit), dsu (Data Service Unit), or csu (Channel Service Unit).
+Figure 2-6 through Figure 2-8 show the loopbacks locations.
 You can also turn each loopback off.
 This field shows n/a if adpcm or hlink are chosen for the Frame parameter.